 In the 1880s, automobile racing began not long after the invention of the gasoline-fueled internal-combustion engine.
 Just as famous as the people who have won races are the cars and the companies that created these successful vehicles.
 So, what happens after the vehicles are retired?

 Throughout the years, collectors alike have paid hundreds of thousands to millions of dollars to collect original race cars – especially those that hold records or have impacted racing history.
-Imagine the amount of funding these owners could get with LoanMart based off those values1!
-Read below to learn some of the 5 most famous race cars and how much funding they could get by using their titles as collateral!

 5 Famous Race Cars

 This rare race car was driven by the Formula 1 legend Juan Manuel Fangio.
 It was the five-time World Champion, and it clinched second title in the 1954 German and Swiss Grand Prix.
 The “motorsport equivalent of a great work of art,” was auctioned at the Goodwood Festival of Speed for $22.53 million in 2013.